 Apply for a Backyard Fire Permit

-On October 14th, 2021, Council approved the "Open-Air Burning Bylaw".
+In 2021, Council approved the "Open-Air Burning Bylaw".
 The bylaw allows property owners to apply for a permit to have backyard fires when the proper conditions are met.
-The bylaw comes into effect on October 27th and applications are available for those seeking a permit.

 To apply for a permit, please follow these steps: